ArchiveBox/docs/Usage.md

 *See the [Configuration Wiki](https://github.com/ArchiveBox/ArchiveBox/wiki/Configuration#public_index--public_snapshots--public_add_view) and [Security Wiki](https://github.com/ArchiveBox/ArchiveBox/wiki/Security-Overview#archiving-private-content) for more info...*

-Or if you prefer to use the static HTML UI instead of the interactive UI provided by the server, you can run `archivebox list --html --with-headers > ./index.html` and then open `./index.html` in a browser.
-You should see something [like this](https://archive.sweeting.me).
+Or if you prefer to generate a [static HTML index](https://github.com/ArchiveBox/ArchiveBox#static-archive-exporting) instead of using the built-in web server, you can run `archivebox list --html --with-headers > ./index.html` and then open `./index.html` in a browser.
+You should see something [like this](https://demo.archivebox.io).

 You can sort by column, search using the box in the upper right, and see the total number of links at the bottom.